Get Away (Georgie Fame song): Background

-Fame wrote and recorded "Get Away" after being commmissioned to write "a happy piece of music" as a jingle for an advertising campaign for National Benzole petrol.
+Fame wrote and recorded "Get Away" after being commissioned to write "a happy piece of music" as a jingle for an advertising campaign for National Benzole petrol.
 The song was pressed as a promotional one-sided single to be given away "to people who bought four gallons of petrol", according to Fame.

 The recording was reworked after producer Denny Cordell recognised its potential.
 The song prominently features stabs of brass, described by music journalist Penny Valentine as "coming in at exactly the right time with the persistance of a French taxi driver blowing his horn".
 Baritone sax player Glen Hughes reportedly considered his one note contribution "his easiest buck in a recording studio".
 Fame was pleased with the song's musical balance, telling Disc and Music Echo "I'm still young enough to enjoy rock 'n' roll.
-I don't want to go out on a limb and play introvert jazz - the jazz I play is very danceable.
+I don't want to go out on a limb and play introvert jazz – the jazz I play is very danceable.
 "Get Away" grooves just as much as some pure rhythm and blues".